om-varshney/Java-Lab/README.md

 This assignment had two parts

-1. We implmemnted a shape interface and practiced interface implementation and abstraction.
+1. We implemented a shape interface and practiced interface implementation and abstraction.
 2. We implemented a employee salary report generator while implementing abstract classes and inheritance.

+## Assignment 6

+This assignment had two parts

+1. We implemented a stack interface to hold integers
+    1. It came in two flavors.
+Fixed stack and growable stack.
+    2. Learnt about inheritance through interfaces.
+2. We implemented a results display section for students.
+    1. Learnt about multiple inheritance through interfaces and classes.